TYLPHE/hb-capstone/README.md

  I feel like this was quite the detour but it will be good for me in the long run.
 Good thing I have an extra week before the first MVP is due!

 I've decided to use the new React Router version (6.4), which was released around September, 2022.
-A lot of the google examples seem outdated so I'm going to rely on the docs to maybe use the latest ways of using it.
+A lot of the google examples seem outdated so I'm going to rely on the docs to maybe use the latest methods.

 ### 5/14
 I learned how to use React Router to route to different components.
 I've also learned how to use loader to check if the user is already logged in to automatically redirect them to the dashboard.